-- 29. A particle is sliding without friction on a little flat horizontal piece of the earth's surface at latitude θ .
-Find the general solution to the equations of motion for earth fixed generalised coordinates, including the effects of the earth's rotation. - 30.
+- 29. A particle is sliding without friction on a little flat horizontal piece of earth's surface at latitude $\theta$ , see illustration to exercise 19.
+Approximate (a bit unrealistically) earth as a rotating sphere, with gravitational acceleration $-g\hat{R}$ at its surface, and find equations of motion for earth fixed coordinates, including effects of earth's rotation.
+To what extent can they describe the behavior of a particle on the surface of the real earth? - 30.
 A free particle is moving in three dimensions.
 Find kinetic energy, equations of motion, and their general solution, using a system of Cartesian coordinates rotating with constant angular velocity $\vec{\omega}$ (cf. Meriam & Kraige's equation (5/14)).